Homemade Lentil Soup

 • 16 ounces dried green, brown or black lentils (about 3 cups), rinsed and picked over

-OVEN Cover and cook for 5 hours at 250F.
-(I haven't actually cooked this soup in the oven but am quite sure, based on Oven-Cooked Lentil Soup that it would work just fine.
-I'd also do it at 225F for 8 hours.)
+~or~ IN THE OVEN Leave covered, cook for 5 hours at 250F/120C.
+FYI I haven't actually cooked this soup in the oven but am confident, based on Oven-Cooked Lentil Soup that it would work beautifully.
+I'd also do it at 225F/105C for 8 hours.
+I love “slow cooking” in the oven because the temperature is so even and controlled!

-SLOW COOKER Cook on high for 3 to 4 hours or on low for 8 hours.
+~or~ IN A SLOW COOKER Transfer to a slow cooker, cook on high for 3 to 4 hours or on low for 8 hours.

 TO SERVE Discard bay leaves and serve.